"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Conclusion

 \section{Conclusion}

 Our analysis of developer discourse about AI slop identified 15 codes in three thematic clusters.
-AI slop is not merely a code quality issue: it is a sociotechnical problem spanning incentive structures, knowledge ecosystems, collaborative trust, and labor markets.
-The discourse also reveals a constructive dimension: practitioners are articulating accountability norms, proposing mitigations, and developing detection heuristics that offer guidance for tool developers, team leads, and educators.
+AI slop is not merely a code quality issue: It is a sociotechnical problem spanning incentive structures, knowledge ecosystems, collaborative trust, and labor markets.
+The discourse also reveals a constructive dimension: Practitioners are articulating accountability norms, proposing mitigations, and developing detection heuristics.
+Tools should support the verification and review of generated code, not only its generation.
+Teams should reward downstream quality over output volume.
+Educators should assess understanding through formats AI cannot deliver.

 Future work should expand beyond the ``AI slop'' keyword to capture subtler critiques, validate findings through surveys and interviews, and investigate the real-world impact of AI slop through longitudinal studies.